 Texas native Paul Wall has built a successful career in music, as well as with his Expensive Taste clothing line (co-owned with Travis Barker and Skinhead Rob) and world-famous jeweled grills, but it’s the success of his family that brings him true joy in life.

-The 29-year-old entrepreneur married his wife Crystal in 2005, and together they have two beautiful children, ages 4 and 2.
-This week UrbLife.com asked Paul Wall for his Top 7 relationship secrets, and exactly how he keeps his heart at home.
+The magnetic entrepreneur married his wife Crystal in 2005, and together they have two beautiful children.
+In this UrbLife.com exclusive, we asked Paul Wall for his Top 7 relationship secrets, and exactly how he keeps his heart at home.

 1. Put God first.
 You’ve got to put God first in your house.
 I think that’s most important.